Protection Orders in Queensland

-The violent person can be taken into custody.
-The period of time in custody can vary according to the circumstances but must not be for more than 4 hours, or 8 hours if they are intoxicated and unable to understand the conditions of their release.
+The offender may be taken into custody.
+The period of time in custody can vary according to the circumstances but must not be for more than four hours, or eight hours if they are intoxicated and unable to understand the conditions of their release.

-A short-term order remains in force until the matter is heard by a Magistrate.
-It can include conditions that the respondent leave the premises and have no contact with the aggrieved person for up to 24 hours (a ‘cool down condition’).
+A short-term order remains in force until the matter is heard by a magistrate.
+It can include conditions that the respondent leaves the premises and has no contact with the aggrieved person for up to 24 hours (a ‘cool down condition’).

 A police Protection Order is considered to be an application for a Protection Order.